 - Rebates cannot exceed the cost on the invoice and the paid cost of the upgrade.

-Now that you've reviewed the general eligibility, take a look at the specific eligibility criteria for the upgrade(s) you're interested in.
+Now that you've reviewed the general eligibility, review the specific eligibility criteria for the upgrade(s) you're interested in.